lovett/keys/README.md

 Run `keys start --help` for details on customizing the server.
 Changing the server port and turning off web or keyboard input are supported.

+# API

+There is an OpenAPI spec at `localhost:4004/openapi.yaml` in case you're into that sort of thing.

 # Attribution

 This project uses icons from [Majesticons](https://github.com/halfmage/majesticons) and sound files from [Google Material Design v2](https://m2.material.io/design/sound/sound-resources.html).